alikiki/scheduling/README.md

 2. (Genetic Implementation)

    While looking for papers that would improve my simulated annealing implementation, I stumbled on using genetic algorithms for block scheduling.
 I've always been excited by biology (and yes, I did once watch a [Youtube video where a genetic algorithm beat Mario with ease](https://www.youtube.com/watch?v=qv6UVOQ0F44 "Genetically superior Mario video")), so I tried it.
-In short, it works really, **really** well.
+In short, it works reasonably well.
+Better than the simulated annealing implementation, in general.

    This implementation was also made in Python, using a numpy-centric data structure.

 ## In Depth
 ### DutySA Class
 ### DutyGEN Class